 Does anyone actually like to do paperwork?
-I definitely don’t, which is odd considering I used to have a job that was only paperwork.
-Maybe that’s what turned me off for good.
-Whether we like it or not though, when you own a business you have to keep a record of income.
+But like it or not, when you own a business, you have to keep records of income.
 Today I want to help you get a handle on it just a bit by sharing what I use to keep myself on track.
 I think it might also make my daycare parents love me a bit more.

 Step 1.
 Get an EIN.

 Why do you need an EIN?
 To protect your Social Security Number.